zoellner/sharp-heic-lambda-layer/README.md

 This lambda layer contains the node module [sharp](https://github.com/lovell/sharp).
 But unlike a normal installation via `npm i sharp` this layer does not use the prebuilt sharp and libvips binaries.
 This layer compiles libwebp, libde265, libheif, libvips, and sharp from source in order to provide HEIC/HEIF (and webp) functionality in an AWS Lambda environment.

 ### Dependencies
-The following table lists the release version of this repo together with the version of each dependency
+The following table lists the release version of this repo together with the version of each dependency.
+Patch versions are related to the build process or documentation and have the same dependencies as the minor version.
 | release |  sharp | libvips | libheif | libwebp | libde265 | nodejs |
 |---------|--------|---------|---------|---------|----------|--------|
 |   1.1.0 | 0.27.0 |  8.10.5 |  1.10.0 |   1.1.0 |    1.0.8 |     12 |